 If the understated beauty of the South has left an impact on you, and you are seeking to lend some of that charm to your modern interiors, look no further.
 Here are a few simple ways to recreate the magic of the South in your home.

 Add a stunningly South Indian touch to your abode with a beautifully carved teakwood door, right at your entrance.
 If you aren’t able to make changes to your front door, think of adding one to your pooja room entrance to give it a traditional touch.
-You can find these doors with dealers of antiques and artefacts.
+You can find these doors with dealers of antiques and artifacts.
 You will need to have them polished and custom-fitted to suit your needs.

 Statues And Images Of Deities